 By finding your way to this article, I’ll take it that you live in a small home.
 That’s great!
 Small homes rock, for many reasons.
 Sure, sometimes you can feel like you would like a little extra space, however that is where some creativity and intelligent storage strategies come into play.
-In this article, I will show you 10 simple storage ideas that will definitely help you get the very most out of your small homes.
+In this article, I will show you 10 simple storage ideas for small homes that will definitely help you get the very most out of your small space.
 There is no need for dreaming about having extra space, all we need to do is get the most out of the space we already have.

 12 Simple Storage Ideas For Small Spaces